Gorden Tallis: Background

-Tallis was born in Townsville, North Queensland on 27 July 1973.
+Tallis was born in Townsville, in the North Queensland region of Queensland on 27 July 1973.
 There he played for the Centrals Tigers club.
 Tallis' father Wally played rugby league briefly for Leigh in the 1960s, and was the captain of an Indigneous rugby league team that toured New Zealand in 1972/1973.

 According to The Courier-Mail in 2021, Tallis identifies as an Indigenous Australian through his paternal ancestry.
 Tallis' mother is white.

 Tallis addressed speculation about his ethnic background in his 2003 autobiography Raging Bull:

 People ask me about my ethnic background.
 Newspapers pick me in their "fantasy" Indigenous and Aboriginal sides.
 To tell the honest truth, I haven't worried too much about it.
 An auntie of mine did some research and she found that my great-grandfather came from North Western Ambrym in Vanuatu and my great-grandmother was from Loh Island in the Torres Strait [sic].
 All we were ever told in my family was that we were Australians.
 My dad was born in Townsville and his dad was born in Bowen, so that makes us Australian and we’re proud of it.
 I have played in one Indigenous side though, the Redfern All Blacks, who won the Aboriginal and Torres Strait Islander tournament in 1992.
 That was some side.
 We had Choc Mundine who was about 17, Tricky Trindall who was 25, and Wes Patten who was 19.
 People might have read a bit into me playing in that tournament but to me it was just a chance to play some footy with my mates.

 Aboriginal activist Stephen Hagan interpreted this as meaning that Tallis does not claim to be an Indigenous Australian.
 Confusion may have come from the fact that Loh Island is located within the Torres Islands of Vanuatu, not Australia's Torres Strait Islands.

 Tallis is also understood to have Tongan ancestry.